JulioPDX/ccnp_enarsi_lab_manual/README.md

 ### Lab Destroy Example

-In the destroy phase, we will look from a spoke router(RTR2) perspective, we are viewing the interface and DMVPN configuration and the entire lab will be reset
+In the destroy phase, we will look from a spoke router(RTR2) perspective.
+We are viewing the interface, DMVPN configuration, and the entire lab will be reset

 [![asciicast](https://asciinema.org/a/scOYtR7cwyICkn9ABLH0WlznI.svg)](https://asciinema.org/a/scOYtR7cwyICkn9ABLH0WlznI/?speed=2)